- Dr Nida Alahmad

 - Research Interests

-- Middle East Politics, political theory, State building, State formation, Performativity, Political philosophy, Political Economy of Oil, state theory, Sectarianism, Science and technology studies, IR and the Middle East
+- Middle East Politics, political theory, State building, State formation, Performativity, Political philosophy, Political Economy of Oil, state theory, Sectarianism, Science and technology studies

 Guidance and Feedback Hours

 Prior to joining the University of Edinburgh, I was a Marie Sklodowska-Curie fellow at the Department of Conflict and Development Studies, Ghent University (2016-2018).
 I received my PhD from the New School for Social Research, and was a postdoctoral fellow at Georgetown University and a visiting fellow and research associate at The European University Institute.
 I taught at New York University, the University of Toronto and the New School for Continuing Education.
 I also worked as a consultant with a number of NGOs including the Committee to Protect Journalists and the International Center for Transitional Justice.
-I was the recipient of a number of honors and awards including fellowships from the United States Institute of Peace, The Mellon Research Fellowship in Security and Humanitarian Action and a number of New School awards and fellowships.
+I was the recipient of a number of honors and awards including fellowships from the United States Institute of Peace, The Mellon Research Fellowship in Security and Humanitarian Action and a number of New School awards and fellowships, including the Frieda Wunderlich Memorial Award for an outstanding dissertation.

 - Illuminating a State: Statebuilding and Electricity in Occupied Iraq.
 Humanity Journal 8 (2) (2017)